zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Rebase

-Rebasing is useful for feature branches to pull in changes from master.
+!!!
+Info "Why"
+    - I would like to pull in changes from another branch that's available locally and place those changes before the changes I've committed.

 ```sh
 # assuming we are on branch feature_x pulling in updates from master